Get Tech Tips

 It’s a Wonderful Life (Compression Refrigeration Edition)

-We work day in and day out, for people and with people who don’t always notice what we do or see the value in it (or so we think).
-The truth is (like the movie reveals) we all matter more than we think.
-What we do, and to even a greater extent WHO WE ARE has an enormous impact on others and the world around us.
+We work day in and day out, for people and with people who don't always notice what we do or see the value in it (or so we think).
+The truth is, as the movie reveals, that we all matter more than we think.
+What we do, and to even a greater extent WHO WE ARE, has an enormous impact on others and the world around us.

-The year was 1806 and Frederic Tudor returned from a trip to the Carribean with the idea that exporting ice from the lakes and ponds of Massachuchets would be his path to fortune, and he was right, but not right away.
+The year was 1806, and Frederic Tudor returned from a trip to the Caribbean with the idea that exporting ice from the lakes and ponds of Massachusetts would be his path to fortune.
+He was right but not immediately.

 The Ice failure

-Now, Frederic Tudor (from here on referred to as Fred) DID NOT invent the idea of using ice to cool food and drinks… as long as humans have roamed the earth they have been using ice for one thing or another.
-What Fred did was to create a commercial ice TRADE, and at first, he was REALLY bad at it.
-Fred’s first few shipments of ice from Massachusetts to the Carribean island of Martinique ended in failure, not only because much of the 80 tons of ice had melted away but also because the locals saw no need for Fred’s frozen water.
-Most of the ice, like Fred’s dreams of profit, just melted away.
+Now, Frederic Tudor (from here on referred to as Fred) DID NOT invent the idea of using ice to cool food and drinks.
+As long as humans have roamed the earth, they have been using ice for one thing or another.
+What Fred did was create a commercial ice TRADE, and at first, he was REALLY bad at it.
+Fred's first few shipments of ice from Massachusetts to the Caribbean island of Martinique ended in failure, not only because much of the 80 tons of ice had melted away but also because the locals saw no need for Fred's frozen water.
+Most of the ice, like Fred's dreams of profit, just melted away.

-In fact… between the years of 1809 and 1813 Fred racked up some major debts he couldn’t pay, debts that landed him in prison THREE TIMES, this was Massachuchets after all and they didn’t shy away from burning witches or throwing tea into Boston harbor or sending debtors to prison.
-Fred was no exception to this rule, and not unlike Bill Belichick in his days with Jets… he may have been cast off for a time, but Boston loves a winner… and Fred was a winner.
+In fact, between the years of 1809 and 1813, Fred racked up some major debts he couldn't pay.
+These debts landed him in prison THREE TIMES.
+It was Massachusetts, after all, and they didn't shy away from burning witches, throwing tea into Boston harbor, or sending debtors to prison.
+Fred was no exception to this rule, and not unlike Bill Belichick in his days with the Jets.
+He may have been cast off for a time, but Boston loves a winner, and Fred was a winner.

 The Ice King Cometh

 - Become a pitchman for the product.
-Sure, prevention of meat spoilage was the most important market for his product but serving ice cold drinks in the Summer… that was the sizzle that sold the frozen steaks.
+Sure, prevention of meat spoilage was the most important market for his product, but serving ice cold drinks in the summer was the sizzle that sold the frozen steaks.

 - Cut the ice more efficiently.
-Cutting by hand was labor intensive, he figures out how to cut and move the ice with horse-drawn sleds and it saved a TON of time.
-Now…. the horses added some FIBER to the ice occasionally, but it was just a small consequence of progress.
+Cutting by hand was labor-intensive.
+Fred figured out how to cut and move the ice with horse-drawn sleds, and it saved a TON of time.
+Now, the horses added some FIBER to the ice occasionally, but it was just a small consequence of progress.

 - Insulate Better.
 After losing so much ice shipping it great distances, Fred learned how to pack the ice better and insulate more effectively.

 - Diversify.
-Shipping ice to a tropical location, saving some of the ice and the shipping back fruit preserved in ice…. that was a genius move.
+Fred began shipping ice to a tropical location, saving some of the ice, and shipping back fruit preserved in ice.
+THAT was a genius move.

-All of these gains added up and by 1833 Fred was known as the “Ice King” when he shipped 180 tons of ice from Boston to Calcutta, India.
-The British elites in that far off place were able cool their drinks and their tempers.. we didn’t want another accidental Whitehouse incident after all.
+All of these gains added up, and by 1833, Fred was known as the “Ice King” when he shipped 180 tons of ice from Boston to Kolkata, India.
+The British elites in that far-off place were able to cool their drinks and their tempers.
+We didn't want another accidental White House incident, after all.

 The Machines of Cold

-All the way back to the 1750’s (before Fred was born) inventors had been experimenting with the effects of evaporation of certain substances on the removal of heat.
-I can only imagine one of these men, sitting in Philadelphia in the hot Summer of 1776… thinking about how his earlier experiments might cool Liberty hall, or at least their drinks as they hammered out a new country.
-Benjamin Franklin was one of the first to consider and experiment with changing the state of liquid to vapor to produce ice… but he certainly wouldn’t be the last.
+All the way back to the 1750s (before Fred was born), inventors had been experimenting with the effects of evaporation of certain substances on the removal of heat.
+I can only imagine one of these men, sitting in Philadelphia in the hot Summer of 1776, thinking about how his earlier experiments might cool Liberty Hall or at least cool their drinks as they hammered out a new country.
+Benjamin Franklin was one of the first to consider and experiment with changing the state of liquid to vapor to produce ice, but he certainly wasn't the last.

-The was inventor Oliver Evans in 1805 who talked about a method of continuous vapor compression to make ice produced by machines a reality… but he didn’t actually make it a reality himself.
+It was inventor Oliver Evans who, in 1805, talked about a method of continuous vapor compression to make ice produced by machines a reality.
+However, he didn't actually make it a reality himself.
 After all, making a few cubes of ice with a machine would be a novelty, a parlor trick in those days.
-Ice needed a market, a distribution system, market DEMAND.
-Fred was the one who created those things more than two decades after Oliver’s bright idea.
+Ice needed a market, a distribution system, and a market DEMAND.
+Fred was the one who created those things more than two decades after Oliver's bright idea.

-John Gorrie was not an inventor, it’s unlikely that he studied the papers of Benjamin Franklin or Oliver Evans.
-John was a doctor, born in the West Indies, raised in South Carolina and educated in a prestigious New York medical school in a time when medicine was a respected profession filled with misinformation and HORRIBLE practices.
-This is a time when writing a constipated patient a prescription for toxic mercury or soothing a colicky infant with narcotic “soothing syrup” was commonplace.
-So when John moved to steamy Apalachicola, Florida in 1833 t the age of 30, heaven only knows what sort of crazy nonsense he was doing to his patients unintentionally.
+John Gorrie was not an inventor, and it's unlikely that he studied the papers of Benjamin Franklin or Oliver Evans.
+John was a doctor, born in the West Indies, raised in South Carolina, and educated in a prestigious New York medical school in a time when medicine was a respected profession filled with misinformation and HORRIBLE practices.
+That was a time when writing a constipated patient a prescription for toxic mercury or soothing a colicky infant with narcotic “soothing syrup” was commonplace.
+So, when John moved to steamy Apalachicola, Florida, in 1833 at age 30, heaven only knows what sort of crazy nonsense he was doing to his patients unintentionally.

-By this time John had had some of Fred’s incredible ice in a drink and it sure made him feel better on a hot day.
-What if some of these illnesses could be helped… even cured if he could control the temperature the rooms of his patients with ICE.
+By this time, John had tasted some of Fred's incredible ice in a drink, and it sure made him feel better on a hot day.
+What if some of these illnesses could be helped—even cured—if he could control the temperature in the rooms of his patients with ICE?

-His first experiments with using Fred’s expensive imported ice and it sure appeared to help lift the spirits of those in his care, but he just couldn’t get enough of the stuff to make a difference.
-John’s theory was that diseases like malaria were a “vapor” carried in from the swamps and that by draining swamps and cooling, dehumidifying and ventilating patients rooms you could reduce or eliminate the disease.
+His first experiments used Fred's expensive imported ice, and it sure appeared to help lift the spirits of those in his care.
+However, he just couldn't get enough of the stuff to make a difference.
+John's theory was that diseases like malaria were a “vapor” carried in from the swamps; you could reduce or eliminate the disease by draining swamps and cooling, dehumidifying, and ventilating patients' rooms.

-So like most people who have a problem, they want to solve he began reading and experimenting and in 1844 John wrote about a machine he wanted to create that consisted of
+So, like most people who have a problem they want to solve, he began reading and experimenting.
+In 1844, John wrote about a machine he wanted to create that consisted of

 An Icy Reception

-It was the Summer of 1847 as the story goes, and a French nobleman Monsieur Rosan was celebrating Bastille Day in steamy Appilachicola.
-As the guests were commenting on the oppressive heat the nobleman rose and announced to his guests that they would be able to enjoy chilled wine, thanks to ice mechanically produced by doctor Gorrie and his prototype machine.
+It was the summer of 1847, as the story goes, and a French nobleman Monsieur Rosan was celebrating Bastille Day in steamy Apalachicola.
+As the guests were commenting on the oppressive heat, the nobleman rose and announced to his guests that they would be able to enjoy chilled wine, thanks to ice mechanically produced by doctor Gorrie and his prototype machine.

-In 1851 John was granted a patent for his ice making machine, and as the story goes he also found a deep-pocketed investor willing to put up the money to make this prototype a commercial success.
-A Boston investor lost to history, a Boston investor who died before the deal was final.
+In 1851, John was granted a patent for his ice-making machine.
+As the story goes, he also found a deep-pocketed investor willing to put up the money to make this prototype a commercial success.
+This person was a Boston investor lost to history, a Boston investor who died before the deal was final.

-It was then that the wheels of John’s ideas began to come off.
-In publications across the country, the articles would write of Dr. Gorrie and his folly, of how inefficient his machines were and how foolish the invention was… after all, the “Ice King” had already solved the problem by making ice available all across the globe.
+It was then that the wheels of John's ideas began to come off.
+In publications across the country, the articles would write of Dr. Gorrie and his folly, how inefficient his machines were, and how foolish the invention was.
+After all, the “Ice King” had already solved the problem by making ice available all across the globe.

 Did Fred cause this trouble to fall upon John?
 Probably not.
 Did he help the process along the way?
 I would be willing to bet he did.

-In the end, John and his friends would speak of how he was undermined by the ice lobby, by Fred and his ice gathering and shipping machine.
-In 1855 at the age of 51 Dr. Gorrie died a broken man, a man who in his own words had “had been found in advance of the wants of the country”, in other words, he accepted that he was a man before his time.
+In the end, John and his friends would speak of how he was undermined by the ice lobby, by Fred, and Fred's ice gathering and shipping industry.
+In 1855, at the age of 51, Dr. Gorrie died a broken man—a man who, in his own words, had “had been found in advance of the wants of the country.”
+In other words, he accepted that he was a man before his time.

 This story has no happy ending.
-There was no Clarence the wingless angel to show John the present that would have been without him or more appropriately the future that was. partially because of John and his contributions, a future all of us who are reading this work in every day.
+There was no Clarence, the wingless angel, to show John the present that would have been without him or, more appropriately, the future that was.
+Partially because of John and his contributions, that future includes the industry that all of us HVAC/R technicians work in every day.

 These people are applauded in retrospect for their brilliance and foresight, but to a man, their greatest asset was their determination.
-For every one of these “greats” whose names you know, there are thousands… Millions more, who have lived simple lives, working hard towards ideas they care about.
-People of determination who like John Gorrie and George Baily do the thing they were set on earth to do.
+For every one of these “greats” whose names you know, there are thousands—nay, millions—more who have lived simple lives, working hard towards ideas they care about.
+People of determination who like John Gorrie and George Bailey, do the thing they were set on the earth to do.

-The fact remains that like John Gorrie we all play a part in the long, winding and noble story of our trade.
-You and I are a link in a chain back to Gorrie and Tudor and Franklin and to the people and systems we serve, we are more important than those men, dead and gone.
+The fact remains that, like John Gorrie, we all play a part in the long, winding, and noble story of our trade.
+You and I are a link in a chain back to Gorrie, Tudor, and Franklin.
+To the people and systems we serve, we are more important than those men, dead and gone.